 Discuss in detail the different definitions of “as built” in each design.
 Describe how these differences can affect inspection planning.

 TASKS: 1.
 Locate the DCD for the AP1000 and the ABWR on the Construction Inspection Program webpage.
-This site can be accessed via cROP website and the websites.
+This site can be accessed via cROP website and the NRR websites.

 Look at the organization of both DCDs.